gcpeixoto/gcpeixoto.github.io/_includes/components/intro.md

 ---
 #### Afterwords

-> *“And wisdom and knowledge shall be the stability of thy times, and strength of salvation: the fear of the Lord is his treasure.”* The Holy Bible, Isaiah 33:6, apud: Introduction to Hydrodynamics Stability, by P. G. Drazin.
+> *“And wisdom and knowledge shall be the stability of thy times, and strength of salvation: the fear of the Lord is his treasure.”* The Holy Bible, Isaiah 33:6, apud: Introduction to Hydrodynamic Stability, by P. G. Drazin.

 > *"Let my teaching drop as the rain, my speech distill as the dew, as the droplets on the fresh grass and as the showers on the herb."* (The Song of Moses), The Holy Bible, Deuteronomy 32:2, apud: "Drop Jet in Crossflow: ALE/Finite Element Simulations and Interfacial Effects.
 GPO's thesis.